paradedb/paradedb/pg_lakehouse/README.md

 ## Shared Preload Libraries

-Because this extension uses Postgres hooks to intercept and push queries down to DataFusion, it is **very important** that it is added to `shared_preload_libraries` inside `postgresql.conf`.
+Because this extension uses Postgres hooks to intercept and push queries down to DuckDB, it is **very important** that it is added to `shared_preload_libraries` inside `postgresql.conf`.

 ```bash
 # Inside postgresql.conf